helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The only people that ever stand up and tell the truth are who?
-Intelligence officers.</h3 quote>
+<h3 quote align='center'>Experience is the name that everyone gives to his mistakes.</h3 quote>

 ---